srilakshmikanthanp/clipbirdesk/README.md

 ### Installing Clipbird on a Windows Platform

-In the following steps, we will see how to install clipbird in the Windows platform.

-#### Installing Bonjour

-Just go to [bonjour](https://developer.apple.com/bonjour/) and download the Bonjour SDK for Windows, then install it in your system.
-It should set the environment variable `BONJOUR_SDK_HOME` to the Bonjour SDK directory.

-#### Installing Clipbird

 Just go to Github Release choose the suitable version for your system and download it.
 Then install it in your system.

 ### Building Clipbird on a Windows Platform